There exist a number of potential risks when staking ETH using liquid staking protocols.

 DAO key management risk

-Ether staked via the Lido DAO is held across multiple accounts backed by a multi-signature threshold scheme to minimise custody risk.
-If signatories across a certain threshold lose their key shares, get hacked or go rogue, we risk funds becoming locked.
+A portion of the ETH staked via the Lido DAO is held across multiple accounts backed by a multi-signature threshold scheme to minimise custody risk.
+If signatories across a certain threshold lose their key shares, get hacked or go rogue, there's a risk of this portion of funds becoming locked.

 ETH 2.0 validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
 To minimise this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of insurance that is paid from Lido fees.